 Word clouds can help show relevant key words.

 Pictographs are a fun way to show level of interest or mastery.
-If you need creative inspiration, take note of the types of charts and graphs, fonts and themes used in other infographic resumes.
+If you need creative inspiration, take note of the types of charts and graphs, fonts and themes used in other curriculum vitae designs.

 3. Add Punch To Your Infographic Resume